BraydenNeale/DT-SNMP/README.md

 ## Known Issues
 * **Does not yet work for Windows ActiveGates** - `Error(Cannot load native module 'Cryptodome.Cipher._raw_ecb': Trying '_raw_ecb.cp36-win_amd64.pyd': [WinError 126] The specified module could not be found, Trying '_raw_ecb.pyd': [WinError 126] The specified module could not be found)` The modules exist and are compiled correctly... it may just not be using the correct Cryptodome\Util\Cipher\ path
 * **No proper error handling implemented yet** - Will be testing and refining this against enteprise appliances, switches and servers soon.
-* **Consumes a lot of custom metrics** - I will be adding configuration features to refine Disk and interface dimensions based so that we don't just pull back metrics for 'everything'.
+* **Consumes a lot of custom metrics** - I will be adding configuration features to refine Disk and interface dimensions so that we don't just pull back metrics for 'everything'.

 ## Contributors
 * **[Vu Pham](https://github.com/beantoast)** - Wrote the first custom script for this on site using memcached as ActiveGate extensions were not yet available.
 See [Branch](https://github.com/BraydenNeale/Dynatrace-SNMP/tree/vu_legacy)